 - Michael’s stores have a Kids’ Club, and offer all sorts of wonderful and creative classes for a very tiny price, like $2.00, and sometimes even free.
 There is also a camp, Camp Creativity, at a $5.00 a session or $12.00 for all three sessions.

 - Ac Moore has a fantastic series of classes for kids.
-They are all about $2.00 per class, and this summer (2017) they are happening on Wednesdays.
+They are all about $2.00 per class, and many are free.
+Usually, the classes run in the summer.

 - Sam Ash Music Store has open mic nights on Wednesdays, and they will give you a $10.00 gift card to participate.